-In this article, we will see a similar pattern when writing the REST API in any known framework vs. writing an Operator using Kubernetes’ client libraries.
-The idea behind this article is not to explain how to write a REST API, but instead to explain the internals of Kubernetes by working with an analogy.
+In this article, we will examine the pattern when writing the REST API in any known framework vs. writing an Operator using Kubernetes' client libraries.
+The purpose of this article is to explain the Kubernetes internals by comparing REST API and Operator writing patterns.
+We will not discuss how to write a REST API.

-As a developer, if you have used the REST API with frameworks like Quarkus/Spring (Java), Express (Nodejs), Ruby on Rails, Flask (Python), Golang (mux), etc., understanding and writing an operator will be easier for you.
-We will use this experience with other languages or frameworks to build our understanding.
+As a developer, understanding and writing an operator will be easier for you if you have used the REST API with frameworks like Quarkus/Spring (Java), Express (Nodejs), Ruby on Rails, Flask (Python), Golang (mux), etc. We will use this experience with other languages or frameworks to build our understanding.

 $ kubectl proxy

-The Kubernetes API endpoints are as shown in Figure 1:
+The Kubernetes API endpoints are shown in Figure 1:

 As you can see, each entity within the Kubernetes domain space is an exposed API endpoint.
 Whenever you trigger a deployment or scale up a pod, you hit these APIs behind the scenes.